 The hearing took place at the İstanbul 13th High Criminal Court at the Silivri Prison Complex.

-The first investigation into Ergenekon was launched on June 12, 2007, when 27 hand grenades belonging to Oktay Yıldırım, a retired noncommissioned military officer currently under arrest in relation to the case, were seized from a house in İstanbul's Ümraniye district.
-However, the existence of Ergenekon only came to light after retired Gen. Küçük was detained in January 2008.
+The first investigation into Ergenekon was launched on June 12, 2007, when 27 hand grenades were seized from a house in İstanbul's Ümraniye district belonging to Oktay Yıldırım, a retired noncommissioned army officer currently under arrest in relation to the case.
+However, the existence of Ergenekon only came to light after retired Brig.
+Gen. Küçük was detained in January 2008.
 A number of documents regarding the structure of the organization were seized from Küçük's house during police raids.